szWoj/Static_and_Dynamic_Testing_Task_PDA/part_1_docs/testing_task_1.md

   total #total variable must be assigned to 0 for card in cards:
     total += card.value
-    return "You have a total of" + total #return indented "too far"
+    return "You have a total of" + total #return indented "too far" and f'string missing

 ```